 #5 Reduce The Weight

 Lifting heavy weights does your joints no good at all, so as you become older, your training should be adapted so that you are placing less stress on the joints.
 This means reducing the amount of weight you are training with.
 The easiest way of making this transition is to simply lift slightly lighter weights and to perform more reps and perhaps more sets.
 You will still build muscle and burn calories, it just means you will do so slightly differently.

 #6 Don’t Forget The Cardio

 Cardio is important in terms of fat loss, but for the over forties, cardio is more important than ever.
 To begin with, once you hit 40 your metabolism will have slowed down, so it will be easier to gain weight, and harder to lose it, so you will need to work harder to keep your body fat under control.
 On top of that, however, cardio is important because it looks after your heart and helps keep it, and everything connected to it, in perfect working order.
 The word cardio actually comes from the ancient Greek word ‘Kardia’ which meant heart, so the clue’s right there.
-To help reduce your risk of hypertension, cardiovascular disease, and heart attack, at least 3 low-intensity cardio sessions lasting around 30 minutes, should be included.
+To help reduce your risk of heart issues, at least 3 low-intensity cardio sessions lasting around 30 minutes, should be included.
 You may wish to try your hand at HIIT, in which case 3 20 minute HIIT sessions should be performed each week.

 #7 Clean Up Your Diet